 We would like to think that when we file an insurance claim, our insurance company will be fair and honest in dealing with us.
 We would like to think that our claim, if it is valid, will be paid in full and in a timely fashion.
 Unfortunately, this is not always the case.
-Insurance companies make money by writing as many insurance policies as possible, while often denying, disputing or underpaying claims.
-The property damage claims lawyers of Ligori & Sanders Attorneys at Law have seen countless cases where an insurance company has denied a valid claim, delayed payment on a claim or offered a settlement amount that is far too low for the injuries or damage the victim has suffered.
+Insurance companies make money by writing as many insurance policies as possible, while often denying, disputing, or underpaying claims.
+The property damage claims lawyers of Ligori & Ligori Attorneys at Law have seen countless cases where an insurance company has denied a valid claim, delayed payment on a claim or offered a settlement amount that is far too low for the injuries or damage the victim has suffered.

 Have Your Insurance Claims Been Denied?

-If you are currently considering a personal injury claim or have already filed a claim and are having problems, an attorney from Ligori & Sanders Attorneys at Law may be able to help.
+If you are currently considering a personal injury claim or have already filed a claim and are having problems, an attorney from Ligori & Ligori Attorneys at Law may be able to help.
 You deserve the best representation and the greatest opportunity for maximum compensation for your personal injury claim.
 This is whether it involves a car accident, motorcycle accident, medical malpractice, dog bite or slip and fall accident.
 Let a Tampa personal injury attorney at our firm review your case and determine how we can assist you in dealing with the insurance company.
 If we cannot secure a settlement out of court, we can take your case to civil court to seek payment of your insurance claim.

 It can be extremely difficult to force insurance companies to cover a legitimate claim.
 The Tampa personal injury attorneys at our firm are not intimidated.
 Our skilled lawyers and legal team are here to provide you with the aggressive representation you need to deal with a large insurance company and seek the financial compensation you deserve.
 We represent clients throughout all of Hillsborough County and the surrounding areas from our offices in Tampa.